 The team at St Helens are used to supporting elderly people to live in a safe, happy environment in their own surroundings.
 Interchangeable care means that the support we can offer can differ as and when you need it.

 It’s often difficult to admit that you need a bit of help as you get older.
-Robin and the St Helens team understand this and aim to reassure you with any questions or concerns you may have about welcoming someone into your home.
+The St Helens team understand this and aim to reassure you with any questions or concerns you may have about welcoming someone into your home.

 There may be times when your regular caregiver needs to spend some time away or you might have a family function that you want to attend but someone to travel with you in case you fall.
 Respite care is a great solution for someone to step in and care for you for a short period of time.

 To minimise disruption, the team from St Helens can meet with you and your carer at a suitable time to discuss your respite arrangements and keep to your routines.
 It might just be that you like going out to the park every afternoon, or you might need supervision with getting in and out of the shower – we will replicate your existing timetable as much as possible.

 Respite care also works for one-off occasions such as attending a special event or whilst you’re recovering after being injured.
 Whatever you need, we’ll be there to help.

 For 30 years, our family-run business has grown from strength to strength.
 Since our humble beginnings in Warwickshire, we have always strived to provide quality home care to promote independence and dignity.
 With this in mind, we only employ the very best private carers of which many have extensive experience in the care industry.

 Our award-winning training has paved the way in the care industry.
 We invest lots of time, energy and resources into our training programme to ensure it equips our carers for the different conditions and symptoms they will face.
 Covering safeguarding, medical assistance, equality & diversity, first aid and personal care, each and every one of our St Helens team goes through an induction programme, along with continuous development to maintain their practice.